Vilonia High School: History

 In 1874, the first school in Vilonia was opened by William T. Suttle.
 At first the school was strictly a private school and class was held on the ground floor in a log cabin used by the Masons of the town.
 The school went public in 1880.
 A dedicated two story frame school building was constructed around 1900.
-The first brick school was erected in 1928, but burned in 1942.
+The first brick school was erected in 1928, but burned down in 1942.
 Classes were held in a local Nazarene church until a new schoolhouse was constructed.
 This schoolhouse remains in use as an art building, and is the oldest facility on campus.
-In the 1963, a new ten classroom elementary school was constructed, which later became a middle school until the construction of a new middle school in 2006.
+In 1963, a new ten classroom elementary school was constructed; which later became a middle school until the construction of a new middle school in 2006.
 The 1963 building is now part of the high school campus.
 In 1973-1974, across from this building, an addition to the school featuring a science lab, new classrooms, and a library was constructed.
 Eventually, in 1984, the west campus of Vilonia High was completed, which later became a junior high, but is now a satellite campus for freshman.
 In 1995, due to a large influx of people to the district, a new high school was constructed east of the old west campus.
 This building is the main section of the school, however, older buildings also remain in use.
 On April 25, 2011, the town of Vilonia was hit hard by an EF-2 tornado and as a result. the city received a FEMA grant for $1.3 million and used it to build a safe room at the school to serve the community.
 The safe room is a second gym with a basketball court in it, but the walls are thick with concrete.
-The room is 6,500 square feet and can hold up to 1,150 at capacity.
+The room is 6,500 square feet and can hold up to 1,150 people at capacity.